 Goodman was a sponsor of DUI legislation in 2013 that targets repeat offenders.

 “We are now going to be requiring an assessment and evaluation for alcohol dependency and other drugs as well.
 The judges will be required to order treatment,” Goodman said.

 Repeat offenders could also be required to either wear an alcohol-detection bracelet or use a handheld breathalyzer to make sure they aren’t drinking.

 “We hate to see people that young have a problem but with our new law I hope we can address it and maybe she has a better life ahead of her, but she has to be held accountable for what she’s done,” Goodman said.

-The new provisions of the DUI bill go into effect in late September.
+The new provisions of the DUI bill went into effect last September.

 For more information on how to get help for someone suffering from substance abuse, you can call the Washington Recovery Help Line at 1-866-789-1511 or click here.